Which is the Best Bookkeeping Software for Small Businesses?

 FreshBooks is renowned for offering quick and excellent customer support.
 It has, in the past, marketed how it outperforms its main competitor QuickBooks in terms of customer support.

 While QuickBooks has published thousands of blogs and hundreds of training videos to help customers navigate around the platform, it has received more complaints in relation to delayed customer support.
 However, this could be due to its popularity and a relatively larger customer base.

 By default, FreshBooks has been designed for business owners, non-accountants and freelancers.
 This means it does not use accounting jargon, complicated accounting rules and the need to record double entries.

 QuickBooks has been designed primarily for accountants.
-While there is an option for switching to business view from accountant view, the maximum benefits of the platform can only be extracted by specialized bookkeepers.
+While there is an option for switching to a business view from an accountant view, the maximum benefits of the platform can only be extracted by specialized bookkeepers.
 While learning the platform can be daunting in the beginning, it definitely brings long-term benefits.

 Having analyzed the key differences between the two bookkeeping software programs, we can now reach a conclusion about when to choose QuickBooks and when to go for FreshBooks

 You should select QuickBooks if you sell products and need a comprehensive inventory management tool.
 Since QuickBooks is a complete accounting solution, you may want to choose it in case you want to keep all of your features on a single platform.
 Having a dedicated bookkeeper who knows how to operate QuickBooks can also be a decisive factor.
 Finally, you should choose QuickBooks if you have a mid-sized or large business or a small business that is growing rapidly.
 This is because FreshBooks may fail short of fulfilling all of your needs beyond a certain stage.